Medieval Times: History

 The shows change about every six to seven years.
 A show that premiered in 2017 was notable for being for the first time that lead role was filled by a Queen, rather than a King.
 This change was due to feedback from guests who wanted to see women in more significant acting roles.
 The company also stated that it took two months to teach a Queen how to ride an Andalusian horse.
 The newest show premiered in late 2024, where a king and queen, each leading their own respective kingdoms, forge an alliance.

-Since 2016, Jose's son, Perico Montaner, is the President and CEO of the private company, which is headquartered in Irving, Texas.
+Since 2016, Jose's son, Perico Montaner, has been the president and CEO of the private company, which is headquartered in Irving, Texas.
 As of October 2017, Medieval Times had served over 65 million guests across its entire history as a franchise.

 Potential film adaptation

 In 2013, Deadline Hollywood reported that production companies Benderspink and Broken Road Productions secured the rights to produce a feature film adaptation of the Medieval Times dinner theater.
 This was announced just months before the company's 30th anniversary.
-Although the production companies attempted to shop the film to major film studios, a film adaptation has yet to be produced as of 2025.
+Although the production companies attempted to shop the film to major film studios, a film adaptation has yet to be produced as of 2026.